vethumIIT/Tickets-Booking-Simulator/README.md

 2. Step 2: Open `Command Prompt` in the relavent folder

+3. Step 3: Type the command `npm install` to install the dependencies.

-3. Step 3: type the command `npm run dev`, and the react app will start running.
+4. Step 4: Now type the command `npm run dev`, and the react app will start running.

-4. Now you have the frontend running.
+5. Now you have the frontend running.
 To access it  open your browser and enter `http://localhost:5173/` in your address bar.

-### 2. CLI (Option).
+### 2. CLI (Option)

 1. Step 1 Go to the following folder.`<Your Project file Location>\Tickets-Booking-Simulator\BACKEND`